dftfeDevelopers/dft-efe/test/REFRAME.md

     ...
     return reframe.utility.sanity.assert_true(hasTestPassed, msg)
   ```
-The developer must assign `hasTestPassed` to True if the test passed, or else assign it to False.
-Additionally, the developer
-must assign a custom message to the variable `msg` that can be displayed when the test fails.
+The developer __must__ assign `hasTestPassed` to True if the test passed, or else assign it to False.
+Additionally, the developer __must__ assign a custom message to the variable `msg` that can be displayed when the test fails.

-__NOTE__: In order to help in parsing an output from test and comparing it with benchmark values, we have provided two files: Parser.py and CompareUtil.py (see below for details) that can be imported in the ReFrame test.py file.
+__NOTE__: In order to help in parsing an output from test and comparing it with benchmark values, we have provided two files: Parser.py and CompareUtil.py that can be imported in the ReFrame test.py file.
 How to import?
   ```python
   parser = rfm.utility.import_module_from_file("Parser.py")
   cu = rfm.utility.import_module_from_file("CompareUtil.py")
   ```
 The above loads the Parser.py and CompareUtil.py from the directory containing the test.py and aliases them to ```parser``` and ```cu```, respectively.
+See below the [Test Utils](#testutils) section for more details about the Parser.py and CompareUtil.py.

 [back to top](#contents)